CVPR2023-Submission5593/D-EDN-GTM/README.md

 # D-EDN-GTM: Distilled Encoder-decoder Network with Guided Transmission Map for Efficient Single Image Dehazing

-This is the code for the submission #5593 to CVPR2023
+This is the code for the submission #5593 at CVPR2023

 ## ***Updates***
 - [x] Results on benchmarks